Sobach/smapy/docs/connectors.md

 * **token**

   Access token to make requests to network's API.
 Not required for some networks (i.e. Livejournal).
-Read more about how to get tokens to different networks:
+When working with smapy or any other program - you need to register it on media developers page, authenticate and authorise, and finnaly get access token.
+Without token most part of the data would be closed.
+To make the process easier we wrote how-to's for several networks:
   * [Facebook token](/smapy/docs/facebook_token/)

   * [Twitter token](/smapy/docs/twitter_token/)